-Today are going from one fort to another.
+Today we are going from one fort to another.
 Vijaydurg to Devgad.
 Next it would be Achara via Kanakeshar, not a fort.

 The aficionados of the art of eating Alfonso mangoes will always argue on which is the best variety of that fruit, the Ratnagiri Hapus , Goa Mankurad or the Devgad Hapus.
 Devgad lends its name to the last one and in turn has been named after the eponymous fort.
 Mangoes are not in season and therefore no pictures here.